Submit your Christmas tree for a chance to be featured in the magazine!

 Think About Function

-After you’ve looked at the allover style of your home and figured out which colors would fit it, think about function.
+After you’ve looked at the all-over style of your home and figured out which hardwood floor colors would fit it, think about function.
 If you have dogs, don’t pick a shiny dark floor because you’ll see hair and scratches.
 There are flooring options with varied color and texture in them, hiding both fur and scratches.
 If you are putting your flooring in a wet area, there are great new waterproof options as well.

 Or, if you’re redoing your floors, think about how you will live in your house while they’re being redone.
 If you don’t want to move out for a week or more, get pre-finished floors rather than sand-and-stain.
 This will also give you a lot more options in terms of texture and layered colors and tones.
 Bring home a few samples from the flooring store and see what you like in your space.